hashicorp/terraform-website/content/source/docs/github-actions/actions/init.html.md

 # Terraform Init Action

-Runs `terraform init` to initialize a Terraform working directory, to confirm that any backends, modules, and providers are configured correctly.
+Runs `terraform init` to initialize a Terraform working directory and to confirm that any backends, modules, and providers are configured correctly.
 This action will comment back on the pull request on failure.